-Bunkerville East: Active floodplain of the Virgin River and consists of a mosaic of vegetation types and sizes.
-Approximately 3.5 ha consists of various sparse mixtures of arrowweed (Pluchea sericea), tamarisk (Tamarix spp.), seep willow (Baccharis salicifolia), and screwbean mesquite (Prosopis pubescens), all of which were < 3 m in height.
-Areas that were included in the SWFL surveys consisted of three general types: 1) relatively contiguous tamarisk 3-5 m in height with canopy closure 60%-80% (Figure 9), 2) a mix of tamarisk and screwbean mesquite 3-5 m in height with canopy closure up to 50%, and 3) strips and clumps of tamarisk up to 4 m in height with an understory of arrowweed and canopy closure < 40%.
-Canopy height within each stand was uneven, and the tops of many of the tamarisk plants appeared dead, likely as the result of repeated defoliation by tamarisk leaf beetles (Diorhabda carinulata).
-Both adult and larval beetles were detected at the site, and the tamarisk were partially defoliated in June and July.
-A few Goodding's willows (Salix gooddingii) 8-10 m in height were present along the bank of the Virgin River in the southwestern corner of the parcel.
-The area with the willows burned (by arsonist) between June 20 and July 3, 2017, and was not included in surveys after the fire (Figure 9).
-Soils within the survey areas were dry and sandy throughout the survey season, and surface water was confined to the main river channel.
+Vegetation at the site are mosaics of varying types and sizes.
+Approximately 3.5 ha consists of various sparse mixtures of arrowweed (Pluchea sericea), tamarisk (Tamarix spp.), seep willow (Baccharis salicifolia), and screwbean mesquite (Prosopis pubescens), all of which were < 3 meters (m) in height.
+Information collected during bird surveys indicated three general types: 1) relatively contiguous tamarisk 3-5 m in height with canopy closure 60%-80%, 2) a mix of tamarisk and screwbean mesquite 3-5 m in height with canopy closure up to 50%, and 3) strips and clumps of tamarisk up to 4 m in height with an understory of arrowweed and canopy closure < 40%.
+Individual Goodding's willows (Salix gooddingii) 8-10 m in height were present along the bank of the Virgin River in the southwestern corner of the parcel.